More Links

 For information on getting a SIN, visit the Study and Work Permits page.

-Spouses of full-time foreign students may accept part- or full-time employment either on or off campus.
-They must obtain a work permit from Canadian Immigration prior to commencing the work.
+Spouses of full-time international students may accept employment either on or off campus.
+They must obtain a work permit from IRCC to be eligible to work in Canada.

 Information on work permits can be found on the Study and Work Permits page.